Mahoromatic: Mahoromatic: Something More Beautiful

-Episode list
+Episodes

 Mahoromatic: I'm Home

 Takes place during the second season between episodes 2 and 3, on days 270–268 of Mahoro's life timer.
 Mahoro and Suguru, along with Suguru's classmates, are preparing for a Hiryu town festival, when Feldlance attacks in an attempt to capture Minawa.

-Episode list
+Episodes

 DVDs

 Japan releases include 6 and 7 discs for first and second television series, Year End Special, Summer Special.

 Pioneer/Geneon's North America release include: